Criticism of Islam: Historical background

 During the Middle Ages, Christian church officials commonly represented Islam as a Christian heresy or a form of idolatry.
 Daniel emphasizes that for much of the medieval period, Christian understanding of Islam was based more on inherited stereotypes and polemical tradition than on direct engagement with Muslim sources.
 They viewed Islam to be a material, rather than spiritual, religion and often explained it in apocalyptic terms.
+In the early modern period, some Christian thinkers shifted their critiques toward questions of political loyalty and religious authority.
+In A Letter Concerning Toleration (1689), the philosopher John Locke argued that Islam’s perceived fusion of religious and political authority—drawing in particular on the Ottoman Caliphate—raised concerns about whether Muslim subjects living under Christian governments could maintain undivided allegiance to the civil state.
+Locke contrasted this with Christian traditions that, in his view, distinguished ecclesiastical authority from civil governance.

 In the eighteenth and nineteenth centuries, European academics often portrayed Islam as an exotic Eastern religion distinct from Western religions like Judaism and Christianity, sometimes classifying it as a "Semitic" religion.
 The term "Mohammedanism" was used by many to criticize Islam by focusing on Muhammad's actions, reducing Islam to merely a derivative of Christianity rather than acknowledging it as a successor of Abrahamic monotheisms.
 By contrast, many academics nowadays study Islam as an Abrahamic religion in relation to Judaism and Christianity.
 The Christian apologist G. K. Chesterton criticized Islam as a heresy or parody of Christianity, David Hume, both a naturalist and a sceptic, considered monotheistic religions to be more "comfortable to sound reason" than polytheism but also found Islam to be more "ruthless" than Christianity.

 The Greek Orthodox bishop Paul of Antioch accepted Muhammed as a prophet, but did not consider his mission to be universal and regarded Christian law superior to Islamic law.
 Maimonides, a twelfth-century rabbi, did not question the strict monotheism of Islam, and considered Islam to be an instrument of divine providence for bringing all of humankind to the worship of the one true God, but was critical of the practical politics of Muslim regimes and considered Islamic ethics and politics to be inferior to their Jewish counterparts.